 The first reason is down to the different versions of Minecraft.
 If all of the games are running different versions with different features and game modes, it isn’t possible for people to play online together.
 This is why Bedrock has become such an important part of the future of Minecraft.
 With all systems running the same game engine and code, cross play can work without any issue, at least from a technical perspective anyway.

-Minecraft Bedrock Edition is currently available on Android, IOS, Xbox One and Nintendo Switch.
+Minecraft Bedrock Edition is currently available on Android, IOS, Xbox One, Nintendo Switch and more recently, PlayStation 4.
 Minecraft pocket edition is officially dead.
 All people playing on these platforms can enjoy cross platform online play and will also share seed compatibility, which for me is the big winner.